davonjagah/AVA-VIVERA/HUBTEL_SETUP.md

 1. In your Hubtel dashboard, find your API credentials
 2. Copy your API Key

+**⚠️ IMPORTANT:** The basicAuth field in the Hubtel configuration should be a Base64 encoded string of your credentials in the format `appId:apiKey`.
+The system automatically handles this encoding.

 ## Step 2: Set Up Environment Variables

 ### Create .env file